vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will." - Vince Lombardi
 > 1. "Success is stumbling from failure to failure with no loss of enthusiasm." - Winston Churchill
 > 1. "You may have to fight a battle more than once to win it." - Margaret Thatcher
-> 1. "The key to success is to focus on goals, not obstacles." - Unknown
+> 1. "The key to success is to focus on goals, not obstacles." - Anonymous
 > 1. "In the middle of difficulty lies opportunity." - Albert Einstein
 > 1. "Our greatest glory is not in never falling, but in rising every time we fall." - Confucius
 > 1. "Persistence is the most powerful force on earth, it can move mountains." - Albert Einstein
-> 1. "Never give up on something that you can’t go a day without thinking about." - Unknown
+> 1. "Never give up on something that you can’t go a day without thinking about." - Anonymous
 > 1. "Success doesn’t come from what you do occasionally, it comes from what you do consistently." - Marie Forleo -- **Here**
 > 1. "Don’t be discouraged.
-It’s often the last key in the bunch that opens the lock." - Unknown
+It’s often the last key in the bunch that opens the lock." - Anonymous
 > 1. "Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, 'I will try again tomorrow.'" - Mary Anne Radmacher

 ---